The Newman Catholic Center Story

 The Newman Center was originally a private home before being purchased by the Diocese of Monterey in 1985.
 After extensive remodeling in 1987, the facilities totaled 2,100 square feet with three offices, a spacious lounge area, a small chapel, kitchen, two restrooms, and a reception area.
 We also have a front fountain and garden area that was dedicated to the late Father Vince Walsh in April 1999, as well as a back lawn with two side patios.

 In 2012, we began construction on a redesigned Newman Center, focused around a new chapel which will allow us to celebrate Sunday Mass in our building.
-The project should be completed before the 2013-2014 academic year.
+The project was substantially completed by the beginning of the 2013-2014 academic year.
 We have been blessed with the new building for a year now.

 Newman Center Staff